-PINE KNOB DINER: Our 50s Diner features not only the 50s style burgers and frys, but we also serve full meals including Sirloin Steak, Turkey and Dressing, The famous Manhattan, Pot Roast, and finish off with a real "Milk Shake", "Soda", or Keylime Pie.
+PINE KNOB DINER: Our 50s Diner features not only the 50s style burgers and frys, but we also serve full meals including Sirloin Steak, Baby Back Ribs, The famous Manhattan, Pot Roast, and finish off with a real "Milk Shake", "Soda", or Keylime Pie.
 The diner has the 50s look complete with Neon, Juke Box, Pinball Machine, and more.
 Built in 1987 when it was added to the birthplace of Honus Shain.

 The Pine Knob Store